fbaube/m5cli/README.md

-# mcm-cli
+# m5cli

-mcm-cli is the CLI element of the Mixed Content Mixenator (XML,HTML,Markdown).
-Written in Go.
-Aimed at LwDITA.
+m5cli is the CLI element of the m5 Go application.
+Aimed at LwDITA and beyond.

 ## License